DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

 ### AppointmentForm.StaticAreaProps

-Describes properties passed to a component that renders the appointment form's static area.
+Properties passed to a component that renders the appointment form's static area.

 Field | Type | Description
 ------|------|------------